MattyOL/Future_Forest-Project-1/README.md

 # Logo and Navigation Bar
 The logo and navigation bar is located across all pages ,The navigation menu brings you to the correct page when clicked, too return back to home-page you can also click the logo across all pages.
+The logo has a hoover effect for making it easier for the user to understand that its clickable, i took to from w3Schools and changed some small bits to fit my website.